sesame-workshop/SESAME/index.md

 ---
-title: Smarter Extraction of ScholArly MEtadata using Knowledge Graphs and Language Models (SESAME-2025)
+title: "Smarter Extraction of Scholarly Metadata using Knowledge Graphs and Language Models (SESAME-2025)"
-description: This is the offical website for the workshop “Smarter Extraction of ScholArly MEtadata using Knowledge Graphs and Language Models, will held at JCDL 2025 (Virtual Event)
+description: "This is the official website for the workshop “Smarter Extraction of Scholarly Metadata using Knowledge Graphs and Language Models”, to be held at JCDL 2025 (Virtual Event)."
+---

 <p align="center">
   <a href="#call-for-papers">CFP</a> •